RouninMedia/searchFilters-for-ashSearch/README.md

 _____

 ### Example 2
-**searchFilters** which include only German language content and only include the index page of the `/sicherheitsdatenblätter/` folder:
+**searchFilters** which include only German language content and only include the index page at the root of the `/sicherheitsdatenblätter/` folder:

 ```json
 {